GRAnimated/MinecraftLCE/docs/BUILDING.md

 By default, a multithreaded build is performed.

 To check whether everything built correctly, just run `tools/check` after the build completes.

+## 4. Decompilers

+For instructions on setting up a decompiler, see [DECOMPILERS.md](DECOMPILERS.md).